National History Bee

 International History Olympiad

 The International History Olympiad is a week-long event with numerous competitions, field trips, family activities and more.
 In each event, medals are awarded to the top 3 competing students in each age division.
 US students compete for their state; students from other countries (or students in the USA who were born abroad or who have foreign citizenship) represent those countries.
-Two of the most prestigious events at the Olympiad are the International History Bee World Championships and the International History Bowl World Championships; an overall Olympiad Championship title is also awarded in each age division; please view the website at www.historyolympiad.com for further details on all events and to register.
+Two of the most prestigious events at the Olympiad are the International History Bee World Championships and the International History Bowl World Championships; an overall Olympiad Championship title is also awarded in each age division.
+Please view the website at www.historyolympiad.com for further details on all events and to register.

 For all questions on the International History Olympiad, please email olympiad@iacompetitions.com.